juliaclement/awktopython/docs/Implementation_State.md

 priority

 nawk & gawk but not POSIX allow “func” as an alias of “function”.
-It would be a 1 line change in the parser, I’m considering if I want to do it
+It would be a 1 line change in the parser, but the POSIX standard includes this “This has been deprecated by the authors of the language, who asked that it not be specified.” so I probably won’t

 The POSIX standard says